JetBrains/intellij-sdk-docs/topics/reference_guide/themes/themes_customize.md

 ## Customizing Icons

-UI themes can customize the color of default IntelliJ Platform UI icons or substitute custom icons for the default ones.
+Themes can customize the color of default IntelliJ Platform UI icons or substitute custom icons for the default ones.
 Customization is done by adding an `"icons": {}` section to the Theme description file.

 ### Overriding the Global Color of Icons